 The distal femur is divided into two areas: a supracondylar area between the meta-diaphyseal junction and the condyles, and an intercondylar region between the condyles and the articular surfaces(5).
-The majority of these fractures are aggravated by poor bone quality (severe osteoporosis), a distal section too short for appropriate fixation, blood loss, malunion and nonunion, and greater mortality in the elderly(4).
+The treatment of supracondylar femur fractures with condylar buttress plates was historically common(4).
 Femur Supracondylar Fractures are classified as either flexing or extending, with the former being more common(1).
 Regardless of the type of fracture, the adductor muscle, gastrocnemius, quadriceps femoris, and hamstrings contract and stretch, causing the broken end to be removed(1).
 The broken end, however, is likely to cause injury to the popliteal vascular due to the anatomical position of the vascular, such as traction, contusion, and puncture(1).